berdosi/Workflow-Analyzer/README.md

 To be used as part of a CI Pipeline:
 -   Copy this project's folder into the Workflow Foundation project's folder.
 -   Run the script in this project's root.
-Alternatively, a folder may be passed as an argument.
+Alternatively, a folder may be passed as an argument. `python3 -m analyzer`

 The analysis deliverables will be placed in the `/deliverables` folder.